-Employment opportunities exist in hospitals, private laboratories, clinics, doctors' offices, public health labs, private industry and government agencies.
+Employment opportunities exist in hospitals, private laboratories, clinics, doctors' offices, public health labs, industry and government agencies.

-Scholastic Preparation and Admission Process\
+Scholastic Preparation and Admission Process

 All candidates must submit a college application and a separate Allied Health application.
 Applications must be filed between Oct.
 1 and Jan.
 15 of the year prior to the fall semester in which the students wishes to begin MLT classes.
 However, if space is still available, applications received after Jan.
 15 will be accepted.
-Complete information on the admission procedures is available from the Admissions Office or by calling 647-6140.
+Complete information on the admission procedures is available from the Admissions Office or by calling the program coordinator at 647-6190.

 In addition applicants must arrange to have an official high school transcript or a copy of a high school equivalency diploma sent to the Admissions Office as well as official transcripts for all studies in other schools or colleges.
 These transcripts will determine whether a candidate has met the required basic competencies in mathematics, biology and chemistry.
-Candidates who meet the basic competencies will be given an interview that will assess their knowledge of the laboratory field and measure their potential for working in a medical setting.
+Candidates who meet the basic competencies will be given an interview that will assess their knowledge of the laboratory field, measure their potential for working in a medical setting and discuss their course of study.
 Students will need to demonstrate the skills necessary to become an MLT.
-For students not meeting basic competencies, the College has personnel and courses available to assist them.
+If students do not meet basic competencies, the College has personnel and courses available to assist them.

-\ Students who do not meet the program entrance requirements should select appropriate courses from the Pre-Allied Health Program, an access program that provides courses and guidance to prepare the student for a career in the health field.
+Students who do not meet the program entrance requirements should select appropriate courses from the Pre-Allied Health Program, an access program that provides courses and guidance to prepare the student for a career in the health field.
 (See page 20.)